 Building Business Relationships

 Depending on the type of company (B2B vs B2C), the business referral pipeline may look a little different.
 Often employees will leave to go work with clients they’ve built relationships with over time.
 If you have a groundswell of former employees at one client there’s a big opportunity to keep the business relationship strong continuing to further sales, but also keeping your business service top of mind for new opportunities.

 Alumni can also fill your talent pipeline.
 Hiring the right talent for a position is expensive and takes time.
-A boomerang is someone who comes into a new role already knowing the company, the customers, the culture and bringing with them the experience, insights, and perspective from their career.
-Aside from an employee returning, they can also refer outside talent from their network for positions.
+A boomerang employee is someone who comes into a new role already knowing the company, the customers, the culture and bringing with them the experience, insights, and perspective from their career.
+Aside from a former employee returning, they can also refer outside talent from their network for positions.

 Only 26% of corporations offer an Alumni Referral Fee, so this is something to consider setting yourself apart.
 Alumni can help fast-track a qualified candidate for a position which helps the employer — and also for the outside prospective employee, as the former employee will have already told them all the positive benefits to working there.

 Corporate alumni networks form organically with former employees on various sites like LinkedIn groups (which is no substitute for a formal alumni program), and each day companies are beginning to understand and monetize the value that comes from keeping relationships strong.
 This is an unrealized opportunity for companies to step forward and recognize the importance of this network and create those mutually beneficial opportunities.